 The name Alkes (pronunciation: /ˈælkɛs/) comes from the Arabic alkās, meaning “the cup.”
 It is a reference to the constellation Crater, which represents the cup carried by Apollo’s crow.

 Crater is associated with the story of the Greek god Apollo sending the crow to get water from a spring.
 The crow took the cup but, instead of bringing water right away, it was distracted by a fig tree with unripe fruit and waited a few days for the figs to ripen.
 After eating the figs, the crow went back to Apollo and blamed a water snake for its tardiness, saying that it had blocked the spring.
 Apollo was angered by the crow’s obvious lie and condemned the bird to a life of thirst.
 The story explains why crows have such a rasping call.
 In the myth, Apollo placed the crow, the cup and the water snake in the sky to commemorate the incident.
 The three are represented by the constellations Corvus, Crater, and Hydra.
-(Hydra is more commonly associated with the Lernean Hydra, a monster killed by Heracles.)
+(Hydra is more commonly associated with the Lernean Hydra, a monster that was one of Heracles’ Twelve Labours.)

 The name Alkes was approved for Alpha Crateris by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on September 12, 2016.